rubelchowdhury20/PIKTORML/session_3.md

-Now the problem arises, when the data is imbalanced.
+Now the problem arises when the data is imbalanced.
 Let's add 10 more customers, whose age is between 60 to 70.
 Let's train the network and try to find the best fit line.